F33RNI/LlM-Api-Open/README.md

             "conversation_id": "Optional conversation ID (to continue existing chat) or empty for a new conversation", "convert_to_markdown": true or false //(Optional flag for converting response to Markdown) },
-        "token": "YourStrongRandomToken from --tokens-use argument"
+        "token": "YourStrongRandomToken from --tokens-use argument",
-    }
+        "no_stream": true if you need to receive only the last response }
     ```